tier4/AutowareArchitectureProposal.proj/Vehicle/Vehicle.md

 The use case and requirements change according to this type.

-## Use Case
+## Use Cases

 Vehicle stack supports the following use cases.

  - Speed control with desired velocity or acceleration (for type A only)
  - Speed control with desired throttle and brake pedals (for type B only)
- - Steering control with desired steering angle or/and steering angle velocity (for both)
+ - Steering control with desired steering angle and/or steering angle velocity (for both)
  - Shift control (for both)
  - Turn signal control (for both)